-NORD’s Research Grant Program began in 1989 and more than 150 grants have been administered since its inception, including a total of nine grants in support of ACDMPV research as follows:
+NORD’s Research Grant Program began in 1989 and more than 150 grants have been administered since its inception, including a total of ten grants in support of ACDMPV research as follows:

 Funding for NORD grants in support of ACDMPV research is raised solely through the hard work, contributions and fundraising efforts of families affected by ACDMPV.